contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/02_explore/06_team-work.md

 ## Members with App accounts

+App accounts make it easy for end-users without an APISpark account to connect to protected APISpark APIs.

-As the manager of an application backed by an APISpark Full Stack API (or Connector), you may want the end-users of your application that do not have APISpark accounts to be able to authenticate themselves to your application which is backed by the API by using an "App account".
+As the manager of an APISpark Full Stack API (or Connector), you can manually create App accounts and share their credentials directly with your end-users who can then authenticate themselves.
-App accounts behave like standard accounts described above except that they will not allow access to APISpark Dashboard at this stage.

-As an API manager, you will be able to create new App accounts via the **Members** tab of your API, which will result in the App account being immediately and automatically added as an App member of this API.

-App accounts allow API consumers to invoke an API using their App member credentials for that particular API.

-To create a new App member to a cell (Full Stack API or Connector):
+To create a new App member on a Full Stack API (or Connector):

 From the web API **Overview** page, click on the **Members** tab.
 In the **Members** section, click on the **Add** button.